Florida Man: 2010s

 After the creation of the account in January 2013, and its ensuing popularization on social media sites such as Reddit and Tumblr, initially through the subreddit "r/FloridaMan" and the Tumblr blog "StuckInABucket", the meme was featured in numerous news articles and stories throughout February 2013.

+Filmmaker Sean Dunne released the documentary "Florida Man" in 2015, containing interviews with Floridians discussing aspects of their views and personal lives.

 'Florida Man' was also referred to in the opening episode of Season 2 of the FX show Atlanta as a sinister entity, referred to by Darius as an "alt-right Johnny Appleseed" who commits a variety of strange crimes in Florida as part of a plot to prevent Black people from voting, portrayed by Kevin Waterman.

+The Florida man meme inspired the creation of a poetry book by Floridian Tyler Gillespie, published in 2018.
+The book attempts to counteract negative stereotypes about the state by highlighting other aspects of Florida's culture and history.

 On November 1, 2018, Desi Lydic of The Daily Show filed a report comedically investigating the phenomenon of "Florida Man".

 In 2018, IO Interactive released the stealth action video game Hitman 2.
 In the game's second level, set in Miami, Florida, the players can disguise themselves as "Florida Man", an owner of a local food stand.
 The player can use this disguise to poison and eliminate their target.
 The character of Florida Man also makes an appearance in a level set in Berlin, Germany in Hitman 3, where the player can again take his disguise.